(E204CW Revised 03/08/2017)

 "GIS" means geographic information systems.

-"Maintenance" means a subscription program entitling the Customer to Product updates and other benefits such as access to technical support and access to self-paced, web-based learning resources.
+"Maintenance" means a subscription program that Esri provides and that entitles the Customer to Product updates and other benefits such as access to technical support and access to self-paced, web-based learning resources.

 "Malicious Code" means software viruses; worms; time bombs; Trojan horses; or any other computer code, files, denial-of-service, or programs designed to interrupt, destroy, or limit the functionality of any computer software, hardware, or telecommunications equipment.